zarr-developers/governance/AFFILIATED_PROJECT_GOVERNANCE.md

 Finally, if consensus appears truly unreachable, a core developer may call for a vote, which occurs via a GitHub issue or PR.

-### Lazy Consensus for Day-to-Day Operations

-Lazy Consensus is used for most day-to-day decisions, allowing the majority of contributions to proceed efficiently.

-* **Minor Documentation Changes** (e.g. typo fixes): Require approval by a Core Developer and **no disagreement or requested changes** from any Core Developer within a reasonable time (e.g. one working day).
-* **Code Changes and Major Documentation Changes:** Require agreement by **one** Core Developer and **no disagreement or requested changes** from any Core Developer within a reasonable time (e.g. a few working days).
-* **Objections:** If a Core Developer raises an objection to a proposal under lazy consensus, the proposal is escalated to the full group for a consensus-seeking discussion or a majority vote.

 ## Code of Conduct